-An "author" is generally considered to be someone who has made substantive intellectual contributions to a published study, and biomedical authorship continues to have important academic, social, and financial implications.
-(1) In the past, readers were rarely provided with information about contributions to studies from those listed as authors and in acknowledgments.
-(2) Some journals now request and publish information about the contributions of each person named as having participated in a submitted study, at least for original research.
+An "author" is generally considered to be someone who has made substantive intellectual contributions to a published study, and biomedical authorship continues to have important academic, social, and financial implications (1).
+In the past, readers were rarely provided with information about contributions to studies from persons listed as authors and in Acknowledgments (2).
+Some journals now request and publish information about the contributions of each person named as having participated in a submitted study, at least for original research.
 Editors are strongly encouraged to develop and implement a contributorship policy, as well as a policy on identifying who is responsible for the integrity of the work as a whole.

-While contributorship and guarantorship policies obviously remove much of the ambiguity surrounding contributions, it leaves unresolved the question of the quantity and quality of contribution that qualify for authorship.
-The International Committee of Medical Journal Editors has recommended the following criteria for authorship; these criteria are still appropriate for those journals that distinguish authors from other contributors.
+While contributorship and guarantorship policies obviously remove much of the ambiguity surrounding contributions, they leave unresolved the question of the quantity and quality of contribution that qualify for authorship.
+The ICJME has recommended the following criteria for authorship; these criteria are still appropriate for journals that distinguish authors from other contributors.

-- Authorship credit should be based on 1) substantial contributions to conception and design, or acquisition of data, or analysis and interpretation of data; 2) drafting the article or revising it critically for important intellectual content; and 3) final approval of the version to be published.
-Authors should meet conditions 1, 2, and 3. - When a large, multi-center group has conducted the work, the group should identify the individuals who accept direct responsibility for the manuscript (3).
-These individuals should fully meet the criteria for authorship defined above and editors will ask these individuals to complete journal-specific author and conflict of interest disclosure forms.
-When submitting a group author manuscript, the corresponding author should clearly indicate the preferred citation and should clearly identify all individual authors as well as the group name.
-Journals will generally list other members of the group in the acknowledgements.
-The National Library of Medicine indexes the group name and the names of individuals the group has identified as being directly responsible for the manuscript. - Acquisition of funding, collection of data, or general supervision of the research group, alone, does not justify authorship. - All persons designated as authors should qualify for authorship, and all those who qualify should be listed.

-• Each author should have participated sufficiently in the work to take public responsibility for appropriate portions of the content.
+- Authorship credit should be based on 1) substantial contributions to conception and design, acquisition of data, or analysis and interpretation of data; 2) drafting the article or revising it critically for important intellectual content; and 3) final approval of the version to be published.
+Authors should meet conditions 1, 2, and 3. - When a large, multicenter group has conducted the work, the group should identify the individuals who accept direct responsibility for the manuscript (3).
+These individuals should fully meet the criteria for authorship/contributorship defined above and editors will ask these individuals to complete journal-specific author and conflict-of-interest disclosure forms.
+When submitting a manuscript authored by a group, the corresponding author should clearly indicate the preferred citation and identify all individual authors as well as the group name.
+Journals generally list other members of the group in the Acknowledgments.
+The NLM indexes the group name and the names of individuals the group has identified as being directly responsible for the manuscript; it also lists the names of collaborators if they are listed in Acknowledgments. - Acquisition of funding, collection of data, or general supervision of the research group alone does not constitute authorship. - All persons designated as authors should qualify for authorship, and all those who qualify should be listed. - Each author should have participated sufficiently in the work to take public responsibility for appropriate portions of the content.